Develop the ability to approach the complex challenges of Global Health and the SDGs in a systemic way.

 This pedagogical commitment strengthens their autonomy, creativity, collaborative practices and critical thinking skills.

-The AIRE Master's program and the FIRE Doctoral School are closely linked, with joint activities to help students who wish to embark on a research career make the transition from Master's to Doctoral studies.
+The Master of AIRE program and the FIRE Doctoral School are closely linked, with joint activities to help students who wish to embark on a research career make the transition from Master's to Doctoral studies.

-The AIRE Master's program enables students to explore complex concepts and translate them into prototypes, facilitating experimentation in emerging fields such as artificial intelligence and open health.
+The Master of AIRE program enables students to explore complex concepts and translate them into prototypes, facilitating experimentation in emerging fields such as artificial intelligence and open health.

 At all levels, our approach trains learners to take a systemic approach to the complex challenges associated with Global Health and the Sustainable Development Goals (SDGs).